discord-jda/JDA/README.md

 Some entities in JDA are marked through an interface called `IFakeable`.
 These entities can exist outside of the JDA cache and are inaccessible through the common `get...ById(id)` methods.
-Fake entities are essentially instances that are not directly referenced by the JDA cached and are only temporarily created for a specific usage.
+Fake entities are essentially instances that are not directly referenced by the JDA cache and are only temporarily created for a specific usage.
 It may be used for the author of a message that has left the guild when requesting the history of a `MessageChannel` or for `Emote` instances used in a `Message` that are not part of any of the guilds available to the bot.